 On finishing his term with Wellington’s brassy rockers The Quincy Conserve, for whom he wrote the award winning Ride The Rain, he joined singer Corben Simpson and Tony Littlejohn.
 Their trio then merged with Sons and Lovers guitarist Kemp Tuirirangi and keyboardist Alan Moon to complete Corben’s first solo album and the Littlejohn album for Polydor.

-Bruno began to orchestrate a wider collaboration of musicians and actors around the Acme Sausage Company jazz band and multimedia film unit which he and Geoff Murphy had put together during their school years.
+Bruno began to orchestrate a wider collaboration of musicians and actors around the Acme Sausage Company jazz band and multimedia film unit which he and Geoff Murphy had put together in the mid-1960s.

-Murphy says Bruno was frustrated with the middle of the road music industry and the Happen Inn TV show’s focus on lightweight cover songs as representing the state of local pop culture.
+Murphy says that after Quincy Conserve, Bruno was frustrated with the middle of the road music industry and the Happen Inn TV show’s focus on lightweight cover songs as representing the state of local pop culture.

-What began as an extended holiday for the key players and their wives and children soon became an extended family outing that was to last half a decade.
+What began as an extended holiday for the key players and their wives and children soon became an extended family outing that lasted half a decade.

 “We despised mainstream television’s definition of New Zealand music tastes being foisted on the public.
 They were dominating the entire music industry, you couldn’t even get a pub gig unless you’d been on Happen Inn, so Bruno said let’s take it to the people direct.
 It was a political idea to short circuit what television was doing.”